Are Cases Where Children Are Left in Hot Vans Preventable?

 - No system for counting and documenting all kids present on the roster once inside.

-Kids should never be left on a van for any amount of time.
+Kids should never be left in a van for any amount of time.
 This is completely preventable.
-When kids are left on vans, they can be seriously harmed in a variety of ways.
-Everything from heat stroke, PTSD, anxiety attacks, separation anxiety, abandonment fears, internal organ damage, and death.
+When kids are left in vehicles, they can be seriously harmed in a variety of ways.
+Everything from heatstroke, PTSD, anxiety attacks, separation anxiety, abandonment fears, internal organ damage, and death.

-What Can Be Done About Daycares Leaving Children In Vans?
+What Can Be Done About Daycare Centers Leaving Children in Vans?

-Report that your kid was left in a van even if don’t know how long so it gets investigated.
-This allows the State of Texas investigation group that regulates daycares to get involved.
+Report to the police and the Texas Department of Family and Protective Services that your child was left in a van, even if you don’t know how long, so it gets investigated by the state.
+This allows the state of Texas investigation group that regulates daycare centers to get involved.
 We need this so that these events are documented.
 If you need to learn more about how to make an incident report, read our article, Lessons Learned About Making Incident Reports At A Texas Daycare Center.

-Anytime we get involved in these cases, we immediately make sure the State of Texas has been involved.
-We sent a letter to preserve all videotape and documentation evidence to the daycare center.
-This allows us to eventually get our hands on that evidence later on before anything can be destroyed or tampered with.
+Anytime we take on a case, we immediately make sure the State of Texas is been involved as well.
+We send a letter to preserve all videotape and documentation evidence to the daycare center.
+This allows us to eventually get our hands on that evidence before anything can be destroyed or tampered with.
 We also make sure to get statements from as many people as we can about the event and prior notice.